**Update** The Water Wolf HD is not currently available in the UK. If you are looking for one the best place to try is eBay.

 Here’s how a decent video of a carp taken in spring.
 (Carp comes up on 43 seconds)

-To get started you need to get the top off to get it charged – its seriously tight the first time you do it!
-Put some strong mono line (not braid) through the hole at the top and pull, keep the pressure on and wiggle the line side to side and it will eventually come loose.
-Then plug the charger in and it will take a couple of hours to full charge – when the blue light goes off its done.
+To get started you need to get the top off to get it charged – it’s seriously tight the first time you do it!
+Put some strong monoline (not braid) through the hole at the top and pull, keep the pressure on and wiggle the line side to side and it will eventually come loose.
+Then plug the charger in and it will take a couple of hours to full charge – when the blue light goes off it is done.

-Next add the memory card, there’s only 1 way to add it so it click in place.
+Next, add the memory card, there’s only 1 way to add it so it clicks in place.
 Make sure the memory card is clear when you put it in as it can cause problems with the recording if not.
 To test add the memory card and turn the Water Wold on to start recording.
-If the red light flashes intermittently then its fine and recording.
+If the red light flashes intermittently then it’s fine and recording.
 If it flashes for 9ish seconds and then goes off you’ll need to wipe the memory card completely and start again.